Early Childhood Equity Movement

 We all have a role to play in next steps as we make needed changes to improve access to services for all children and families.
 Will we acknowledge our role in healing inequities or continue to perpetuate discriminations described by the families we spoke with?
 We welcome you to join us in the early childhood equity movement.

-Click here to receive updates on the Early Childhood Equity Movement.
+Click here to receive updates on the Early Childhood Equity Movement and here for the latest news on community events and Movement activities.

 Building a More Equitable Future for All Children and Families